 CEO or owner or co-owner or partner, the one who signs the checks, who can appreciate the dollars we put back into their pocket.

 2. What specific intimate knowledge do you have that makes you more desirable to work with than another financial advisor ?

 My knowledge of also running a business and having to deal with the many obstacles that plague a small business like dealing with employees, banking relationships, production, debt collections, vendor negotiations, cash flow,taxes and many more…

 As long as they are in a profitable situation with their business, They might not be aware of the ways to avoid taxes, and take advantage of the ability to over fund a non-discretionary retirement plan or get refunds from accelerated depreciation in their commercial building or many other federal programs that allow them to get rebates and tax breaks.

-3. What specific knowledge do you have, as it relates to your products/service that could be of benefit to their particular title/industry?
+3. What specific knowledge do you have, as it relates to tax saving advice that could be of benefit to a business owner?

 My ability to relate to the business owner because I once (for over 15 years) ran my own business and had to deal with the same problems that they are faced with and the tools that are available today weren’t available to me like some of the government incentive programs and rebates available.